cyrusobrien/cyrusobrien/_pages/RelPol225.md

 ***

-#### Empire Without

 Tuesday, February 11, 2020

-* Susan K. Harris, "The National Christian," in _God's Arbiters:  Americans and the Philippines: 1898-1902_ (Oxford: Oxford University Press, 2011).
+* Sylverster Johnson, "Religion, Race, and American Empire," in _The Oxford Handbook of Religion and Race in American History_, Paul Harvey and Kathryn Gin Lum, ed.
+(New York: Oxford University Press, 2018).
+Please read up to "Communism and Religion," then read the Conclusion.
+(Roughly, pages 1-11, 16.)

 * Walt Witmann, "Passage to India" (1902), in Cherry, _God's New Israel_, 131-139.